clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 On this figure, we can study the differences between `Public` and `Private` establishments.

-The same **no particular trend** can be observed for the `Public` establishments, except for the `Restaurant` type of facility which happens to have no important variations until *2018* where, then for *2019*, the rise of the `HygieneScores` is huge.
+Again **no particular trend** can be observed for the `Public` establishments, except for the category `Restaurant` which happens to have minimized variations until *2018* where the rise of the `HygieneScores` is huge.
 The `Restaurant` type of facility is the one with the more entries in the dataset.

 For the `Private` establishments, we can say that the `HygieneScores` are more stable.
 They seems to follow the same trend, with a rise in *2018* and *2019*.

 **The Private establishements are the more sensitive.
-Because of the way they works - children, elderly are in their care and are often expensive - they generally have to follow specific rules.
+Because of the way they works - children or elderly are in their care and those care are often expensive - they generally have to follow specific rules.
 Their particular duty could explain the fact that their results are more constant than the ones of the Public establishments.**

 ---

 ## HygieneScores / Owner

-We thought that it would be interesting to calculate the pearson coefficient between the `HygieneScores` and the `Number of Restaurants` by `Owner`.
+We thought that it would be interesting to calculate the Pearson Coefficient between the `HygieneScores` and the `Number of Restaurants` by `Owner`.
 Using the **.corr()** function, we obtained the result : **PCC = -0.29536601012489433**

 **The HygieneScores and the Number of Restaurants by Owner are not correlated following the Pearson method.**

-**The result obtained is contrary to our thinking : we would have thought that the more establishments a owner has, the more able he is to enforce rules fitting the Food Code - owning several establishements would induce more experiment and resources.
+**The result obtained is contrary to our thinking : we thought that the more establishments a owner has, the more able he is to enforce rules fitting the Food Code - owning several establishements would induce more experiment and resources.
 Apparently, this is not the case !**

 ---